 Most of the foreigners who visit Khiva are a part of a massive tour group.
 Their trips have been organized well in advance, and that includes restaurant reservations.
 And since there are only a few restaurants in the old city, they are often entirely booked for the evening with large parties.
 It’s best to either eat an early dinner to beat the tours or make a reservation for dinner.

 Cafe Zarafshon is a great place to try Shivit Oshi, the “green noodle” dish that is found only in Khiva.
 They also serve pumpkin manti dumplings that are a must-try in this region.
-Most of their tables are really large to accommodate tour groups so a reservation is definitely recommended if you are just a small party.
+Most of their tables are really large to accommodate tour groups so definitely make a reservation if you are just a small party.

 Terrassa Cafe is a great option for watching the sunset while enjoying traditional Uzbek food and drinks in Khiva.
 They have a large rooftop terrace with lovely city views.
 They have huge, delicious meat kabobs and cheap wine.
 It’s the perfect way to end a long day of exploring.
 Be sure to get there at least an hour before sunset to get a table!

 There is a woman baking fresh bread right outside of the Tea House Mirza Bashi which you’ll receive to your table, piping hot.
 They’ll bring a tray of salads to your table for you to choose from, and we would recommend trying all of them.
 The cauliflower salad is especially delicious!

 Bir Gumbaz Tea House is the perfect place to enjoy a mid-afternoon coffee or tea while sitting outside and people-watching.
 They have a few tables that offer a great view of the nearby “unfinished minaret”.
 It’s far enough removed from the hustle of the crowds, while still getting to watch it all from your table.
 Be sure to try the meringue!